atulkamat/learnNew/JS/README.md

 27. destructure let {prop : varName = default, ...rest} = object and let [item1 = default, item2, ...rest] = array .
 When used inside a function({prop:value=default,prop2:val1}={}) this way when calling the function we can pass without parameters
 28. rest function(a,b,...c) c will have array of remaining arguments. spread convert array to arguments Math.max(...test1,...test2)
 29. The spread syntax works only with iterables.
-03. Lexical environment concepts and closure concepts
+30. Lexical environment concepts and closure concepts
 31. length on function gives the arguments. name on function gives the function name function test (a,b){};test.length = > 2
-32. declare the funcito name so it can be used inside the function
+32. declare the function name so it can be used inside the function. can be used
     ```javascript
       let sayHi = function func(who) {
         if (who) {